skwh/three-card/index.md

 The goal of the game is to have no cards in your hand or playable for you.

 This is a "stacking game" where each player takes a turn to place a card on top of a pile.
-The card must be of equal or higher value to the card below it, with exceptions for **special cards**.
+The card played must be of equal or higher value to the card below it, with exceptions for **special cards**.

 The order of turns is done counterclockwise, or from the left of the dealer.